 As always, our planning is focused on ensuring the highest safety and quality standards for all residents of Niagara.
 Any planning must take into account future healthcare needs and the ever-changing ways healthcare is delivered due to new medical procedures and technologies.

-Niagara Health’s role will be to deliver acute care (for patients needing intensive levels of care) and complex care (for patients with ongoing medical needs) with excellence in quality, safety and expertise to a diverse population across urban and rural communities and contribute to the broader care system.
+Niagara Health’s role is to deliver acute care (for patients needing intensive levels of care) and complex care (for patients with ongoing medical needs) with excellence in quality, safety and expertise to a diverse population across urban and rural communities and contribute to the broader care system.

-Niagara Health would like to thank the thousands of people who offered feedback during the initial redevelopment planning related to the Niagara Falls South Site hospital and the Welland Ambulatory & Urgent Care Site.
+Niagara Health would like to thank the thousands of people who offered feedback during the initial redevelopment planning related to the proposed Niagara Falls hospital and the Welland Ambulatory & Urgent Care Site.

 We are committed to always putting the needs of patients at the centre of our planning, consistent with the mandate of the Hamilton Niagara Haldimand Brant Local Health Integration Network (LHIN) as well as the provincial Ministry of Health and Long-Term Care’s Patients First strategy.